Swiss-Polar-Institute/data-management-guidance/documentation/backing_up_data.md

 #### Size of backup

 It is important to consider how much space each backup will take and therefore how much total space you need available for all of your backups.
-Data volume and also the number of files will both affect how long it takes to do a backup.
+Data volume and also the number of files will both affect how long the backup takes to complete.

 #### Retention of backups